ritheshh-cmyk/backendserver/README.md

 - [ ] Advanced inventory management
 - [ ] Multi-language support

+# Termux/Phone Self-Hosted Backend Setup

+This project now supports running a self-hosted backend API on Android devices using Termux.
+All scripts for running the backend server, DuckDNS updater, and PM2 process management are located in the `scripts/` directory.
+See `scripts/README.md` for setup instructions.

 ---

 Built with ❤️ for mobile repair shops worldwide.